Performers

 Her most recent recording is Matthew Taylor’s Concertino with the BBC National Orchestra of Wales.
 The Concertino was written for Poppy in 2021.
 The recording was broadcast on BBC Radio Three in March 2024 and released on disc by Toccata Classics in June.

-In November 2022 she was a visiting artist at the University of Houston, Texas, where she gave solo recitals, lectures, masterclasses and premièred music commissioned by the university and the Texas New Music Ensemble.
+In November 2022 she was a visiting artist at the University of Houston, Texas, where she gave solo recitals, lectures, masterclasses and premièred music commissioned by the University and the Texas New Music Ensemble.
 Poppy returned to Texas in 2024 as a Guest Artist at the Texas New Music Festival where she premiered several new clarinet works, gave masterclasses and lectures.

-Poppy works regularly with MishMash Productions, a company which tours concerts targeted at younger audiences; she recently joined them at the Cheltenham Festival and the Nottingham Chamber Music Festival.
-Poppy teaches at the Junior Department of the Royal Academy of Music and also works extensively with the Academy’s Widening Participation team to make classical music more accessible to all.
+Poppy teaches at the Junior Department of the Royal Academy of Music and works extensively with the Academy’s Widening Participation team to make classical music more accessible to all.

 She is the Artistic Director of the Berkshire Chamber Music Festival and an annual concert series in the South of France.